shashankpradhan/integrations/metricproxy/README.md

 Use the SignalFx metric proxy to aggregate metrics and send them to SignalFx.
 It is a multilingual datapoint demultiplexer that can accept time series data from the carbon (Graphite), collectd or SignalFx protocols and emit those datapoints to a series of servers using the carbon, collectd or SignalFx protocols.

+The SignalFx metric proxy can help you get the right data to the right destination in many different scenarios.
+For details, see [Usage](#usage).

 ### REQUIREMENTS AND DEPENDENCIES

 The SignalFx metric proxy must be deployed on a system that is capable of running Go.
 All dependencies for this Go project are included in `/Godeps` in the project repository.